 Students may earn credit for experiential learning through the Prior Learning Assessment program.
 This program is designed to translate personal and professional experiences into academic credit.
-Procedures for applying for credit through experiential learning are available in the Academic Dean's office.
+Procedures for applying for credit through experiential learning are available in the Academic Dean's/Director of Education's office.

-Notice Concerning Transferability of Credits and Credentials Earned at Our Institution
+Notice Concerning Transferability of Credits and Credentials Earned at our Institution